 examples and guides:

-- Writing student learning outcomes
+- Writing student learning outcomes (coming soon)

 - Examples of program goals from Calvin programs (coming soon)

 - Examples of program goals from other institutions (coming soon)

 For each course and program goal, there should be several ways to measure whether students are achieving those goals.

 At the course level, the evidence of student learning is normally found in the work that students do for the course.
 In fact, the course goals are often a good starting point for choosing assignments and for deciding how to evaluate the work of a student.
 The template for a course proposal to EPC asks proposers to describe the ways that course goals will be measured.